1. Cockatoo Island

-If you took advantage of the free ferry during the Biennale you’ll know that Cockatoo Island out-wowed the art (sorry, arts mavens!) it was hosting.
-Named for the noisy sulphur-crested parrots who squawk their ownership at high-decibels, this is the largest island in Sydney's harbour – 18 hectares in size and set at the intersection of the Parramatta and Lane Cove rivers – and was an Aboriginal fishing spot before settlement saw it become a prison built to house convicts from Norfolk Island.
-Later incarnations as an industrial school for girls and naval training ship for boys (abandoned after ‘unseemly and unscheduled meetings' between the sexes) and a repair and building dock for the Royal Navy (Australia’s first steel warship was built here during WWII), eventually gave way to its being opened to the public in 2007.
-Since then, Nick Cave has curated a music festival here, Sydney Biennale has made a home of it three times, the Island has opened to overnight camp-stays and guided historical walking tours and all manner of bizarre activation has taken place – all achieved after a glorious and utterly unique ferry trip from Circular Quay.
-Pack a picnic (and an imagination).
+Named for the noisy sulphur-crested parrots who squawk their ownership at high-decibels, this is the largest island in Sydney's harbour – 18 hectares in size and set at the intersection of the Parramatta and Lane Cove rivers – and was an Aboriginal fishing spot before it was turned into a prison to house convicts from Norfolk Island.
+Later incarnations as an industrial school for girls, a naval training ship for boys and a repair and building dock for the Royal Navy eventually gave way to it being opened to the public in 2007.
+Since then, it's earned a name hosting New Year's Eve celebrations and the Biennale of Sydney, as well as overnight camp-stays and guided historical walking tours.